220516-Java-Angular-Enterprise/P2_Mathtagon_Backend/README.md

 - Payton Davis - Frontend java junior developer

-## Overview / User Story
+## Overview
-- Users will be presented with algebra expressions of various difficulties.
+Users will be presented with algebra expressions of various difficulties.
+A timer will count down until they enter the </br>
-- A timer will decrease until they enter the answer in the text below, at which they’ll be presented with a new problem
+answer in the text below, at which point they’ll be presented with a new problem and the timer continues.
+Each user will</br>
-- Each user will start with # hit points, while incorrect answers will reduce the their hit points, correct answers will increase the timer
-- Streaks of correct answers will give a bigger bonus
-- The ends when the timer hits zero
+start with a set number hit points; while incorrect answers will reduce their hit points, correct answers will increase,/br> the timer and longer streaks of correct answers will give a bigger bonus.
+The game ends when the timer hits zero.

 ## MVP